ashtrace/blog/ashtrace_blog/content/posts/tracing_file_descriptors/index.md

 tags = ["ctf", "linux", "pwn", "writeup"]
 +++

 I was going through an easy (as per the challenge platform, not personal ranking) pwn challenge.
 After successfully pwning the binary locally, I ran my exploit against the remote challenge service and failed.
-Referring to the writeup document I found this:
+Referring to the writeup document I found an explaination that didn't satify my itch.

 ![writeup-remote-section](./writeup-remote-section.jpeg)

-There was no explanation regarding the value of file-descriptor.
-Thus I went on a quest to trace for the value.
+There was no explanation regarding why the value of file-descriptor was to be `5`.
+Thus I went on a quest to trace for it.

 > PS: Please bear with me while we fight togther to tally all those numbers :)  (*I tried my best to redact challenge name*)